Inerska/vscode-plume/README.md

-# vscode-plume
+# Language support for Plume for Visual Studio Code
-Plume Language Support for Visual Studio Code
+Provides syntax highlighting for Plume files in Visual Studio Code.